 Move on and repeat the exercise.
 Gradually, over time, you can reduce the distance between the dogs but don’t allow them to touch.

-That technique convinces your timid dog that walking is much more important that takes precedent over his fears of the other pups.
+That technique convinces your timid dog that walking is much more important and takes precedence over his fears of the other pups.

 By exposing your dog in a controlled way to a situation that he finds worrying, you can gradually build your pet's confidence.